digital-asset/daml/triggers/simulations/overview.rst

 Preserving Simulation Metrics for Offline Analysis
 --------------------------------------------------

-Reporting processes are implemented as Akka actors.
+Reporting processes are implemented as Pekko actors.
 They are (automatically) created as child processes of a ledger process and used to collect:

 - trigger metric data
 - trigger resource usage data